limska/volumesource/README.md

 5. The web server returns just plain text for now.
 Needs to formated to JSON in future

-6. The STL files need to be uploaded to `volumesource\tests`.
+6. The STL files need to be uploaded to `volumesource\tests`

-7. Server port is hard coded to [http://localhost]
+7. Server port is hard coded to [http://localhost](http://localhost)

 ## Building